Dolphins, others to attend Kaepernick workout

 Teams were informed by the league on Tuesday that Kaepernick will do on-field work and be available for an interview, and all 32 teams are invited.
 Video of both also will be made available to clubs.
 In six seasons with the San Francisco 49ers, Kaepernick appeared in 69 games and completed 59.8 percent of his passes for 12,271 yards with 72 touchdowns and 30 interceptions.
 He added 13 rushing touchdowns.

-Kaepernick, who last played in the NFL in 2016, began kneeling during the national anthem before games that season as a protest of racial injustice.
-He opted out of his contract the following offseason to become a free agent but went unsigned.
-He settled a collusion grievance against the NFL in February, with the payout reported to be worth less than $10 million.
+Kaepernick, who last played in the NFL in 2016, opted out of his contract the following offseason to become a free agent but went unsigned.
+The collusion grievance settlement payout was reported to be worth less than $10 million.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)